Advocacy Activities & Updates

 March 16, 2026: SMFM joined the National Rural Health Association in a letter of support for the Rural Residency Planning and Development Act of 2025, which authorizes funding to cover start-up costs, accreditation, faculty development, and recruitment, aiming to increase the number of trained physicians in rural areas.

-March 12, 2026: SMFM submitted comments to the ACIP highlighting the importance of maternal immunization and advocating for the use of Grading of Recommendations, Assessment, Development and Evaluation (GRADE) and Evidence to Recommendation (EtR) frameworks for development of all future ACIP recommendations.
+March 12, 2026: SMFM submitted comments to the CDC’s Advisory Committee on Immunization Practices (ACIP) highlighting the importance of maternal immunization and advocating for the use of Grading of Recommendations, Assessment, Development and Evaluation (GRADE) and Evidence to Recommendation (EtR) frameworks for development of all future ACIP recommendations.

 February 9, 2026: SMFM joined more than 400 partner organizations in a letter urging Congress to incorporate guidance protecting communities from immigration enforcement in “sensitive locations” like schools, child care facilities, health care, and public health facilities into DHS funding legislation.